jjmcnelis/ornldaac_icartt_to_netcdf/README.md

 ```
 The output variable is assigned the type specified in `datatype` field, the dimensions given in the `dimensions` field, and the attributes given in the `attributes` field.

 Any variables that cannot be matched to one of these JSON files WILL NOT be written to the output netCDF.
-Any variables that are skipped will be printed to stdout to clue you in:
+Any variables that are skipped will be printed to stdout to clue you in. `INDEX` is deliberately excluded:

 ```shell
  - [ 85 / 85 ] ACTAMERICA-mrg05-c130_merge_20160803_R3.ict
    WARN: 'INDEX' has no reference.
 Skip
 ```

-I still need to resolve the missing reference files for the variables listed above for the C130 files.